 Working with WordPress on your computer is a great way to test plugins, do some updates, change site design and other website upgrades before pushing them your live websites.

-On this tutorials, we’ll show you how to install WordPress locally using WAMP.
+On these tutorials, I’ll show you how to install WordPress locally using WAMP.

 The process of installing WAMP on your computer is also known as setting up a local server environment (“localhost”).
-Most of theme designers and plugin developers install WordPress on their local server environment to speed up their development phase time.
+Most of theme designers and plugin developers install WordPress on their local server environment to speed up their own development phase.

-It’s a good idea to use WordPress on local computer, in order, to test any major/minor changes to your site.
-This way, you can immediately fix any issues before it reach your live website.
+It’s a good idea to use WordPress on a local computer, in order, to test any major/minor changes to your site.
+This way, you can immediately fix any issues before it reaches to your live website.